 The Unified CCE call center contains a Unified Communications Manager cluster for local IP-PBX functionality and call control for the IP phones.
 A local Unified IP IVR also provides local call queuing for the Unified CCE site.
 A

-redundant pair of Unified CCE Gateway PGs connects this site over the WAN to the Central Controller at the Unified ICME parent.
+redundant pair of Unified CCE Gateway PGs connects this site over the WAN to the Central Controller at the Unified ICM parent.
 You can deploy the Unified CCE Gateway PGs on separate VMs or coresident with the CCE System PG

 with the following caveats: